rishikkumar84a/rishik-blog/README.md

    git push -u origin main
    ```

-Note: For a Node.js application like this, you'll need to use a hosting service that supports Node.js applications, such as Heroku, Vercel, or Netlify, as GitHub Pages only supports static websites.
+Note: For a Node.js application like this, you'll need to use a hosting service that supports Node.js applications, as GitHub Pages only supports static websites.

+### Deployment to Vercel with Custom Subdomain

+This project can be deployed to Vercel with a custom subdomain.
+For detailed instructions, see the [VERCEL_DEPLOYMENT_GUIDE.md](./VERCEL_DEPLOYMENT_GUIDE.md) file, which includes:

+1. Preparing your project for Vercel deployment
+2. Setting up MongoDB Atlas for production
+3. Deploying to Vercel
+4. Configuring the custom subdomain (e.g., blog.rishikkumarchaurasiya.live)
+5. Setting up DNS records
+6. Verifying and maintaining your deployment

 ## License